 Whilst interim steps were taken to correct the over-reporting in July 2019, the Company and the KRG also agreed a series of steps to install full fiscal metering to resolve this issue.
 In the meantime, a provisional interim adjustment of US\$ 23 million, relating to the period November 2018 to July 2019, was applied to the invoices of July, August and September 2019.
-The implementation of the fiscal metering package was completed by end of Q1 2024 and the new system has become operational from April 2024.
+The implementation of the fiscal metering package was completed by end of Q1 2024 and the new system has become operational from April 2024 which is now reporting third party validated fiscal measurements for gas quantity and heating value (GHV) as per the terms of the GSA.
 The resolution of the provisional adjustment of US\$ 23 million is expected once the final adjustment and reconciliation is completed.
-Accordingly, this provisional adjustment of US\$ 23 million to the amounts due from the KRG continues to be reflected in these interim condensed financial statements as an accrued revenue asset with a corresponding reduction in trade receivable from KRG (refer note 10).
+Accordingly, this provisional adjustment of US\$ 23 million to the amounts due from the KRG continues to be reflected in these financial statements as an accrued revenue asset with a corresponding reduction in trade receivable from KRG (refer note 10).